-Therefore, companies have to apply sanction control to their customers during the customer account opening process.
+Therefore, companies must apply sanction control to their customers during the customer account opening process.
 Also, the sanction screening list is among Customer Due Diligence procedures.
-Companies must also implement sanction control to their existing customers at certain time intervals after the customer onboarding process.
-Thus organizations can carefully consider their compliance status.
+Companies must also implement sanction control for their existing customers at certain intervals after customer onboarding.
+Thus, organizations can carefully consider their compliance status.
+To streamline this process, many companies rely on sophisticated sanction screening software during customer onboarding and periodic reviews of existing customers.